raaziq474/plant/README.md

 + Update 7: Negative progress made
 + Update 8: Main Menu Successfully completed, revisions still to be made
 + Update 9: Project has been put on hold for a while -> until 09/01/2023
-+ Update 10: Resumption of project imminent, detailes to be revealed in coming days.
++ Update 10: Resumption of project imminent, detailes to be revealed in coming days
++ Update 11: Unable to implement animated sprites as of yet